 - 1 large bunch lacinato (Tuscan) kale, stemmed and torn into bite-size pieces

 - 1 tablespoon freshly squeezed lemon juice

-- Four 4-ounce filets of Australis Barramundi
+- Four 4-ounce filets of Australis Barramundi, patted dry

 - Lemon wedges, to serve

-- Combine water and cashew milk in a medium pot.
+- Combine the water and milk in a medium pot.
 Cover with a lid and bring to a boil.
 Add ¼ teaspoon salt.
-Slowly whisk in the polenta, continuing to whisk for 2-3 minutes until no lumps remain and polenta does not sink to the bottom of the pot when you stop whisking.
+Slowly whisk in the polenta, continuing to whisk for 2-3 minutes until no lumps remain and the polenta does not sink to the bottom of the pot when you stop whisking.
 Reduce the heat down to low and cover tightly with a lid.
-Cook polenta for 20-30 minutes, stirring and scraping down the sides of the pot frequently, until polenta is thick, creamy and cooked through.
-Turn heat off and stir in butter.
+Cook polenta for 20-30 minutes, stirring and scraping down the sides of the pot frequently, until the polenta is thick, creamy and cooked through.
+Turn the heat off and stir in the butter.
 Taste and season with salt, if needed.